 Staying in a neighborhood where I feel comfortable walking alone at night is the priority.
 Consider the following;

 ➡️ Monastiraki: For solo travelers looking for a lively atmosphere and budget-friendly check out the district of Monastiraki.
-It is ideal with plenty of restaurants and bars lined up along the pedestrian-only street.
+It is ideal, with plenty of restaurants and bars lined up along the pedestrian-only street.

 ➡️ Plaka: If you’re looking for something more laid back and residential, check out Plaka, a picturesque neighborhood filled with cafes and boutique shops.